vinay-sikarwar/cricket_website/README.md

 - **Registration Confirmation**: Users receive a confirmation page upon successful registration.
 - **Team Information**: Displays top teams and past match details.
 - **Gallery**: A showcase of tournament images.
+- **Fantasy Section** - Users can create their fantasy teams and compete with others.
+- **Live Scores** - Real-time international match scores integrated into the platform.
+- **Merch Buy Section** - Browse and purchase official PV Organization cricket merchandise.
+- **Host a Cricket Match** - A dedicated button that allows users or clubs to register and host their own cricket matches through the platform.

 ## **Technologies Used**
 - **React.js** : The website is built using the React JavaScript framework.